gdmello/t.i.l/dns.md

 Source - https://www.techrepublic.com/article/understanding-how-dns-works-part-1/

 Most common record types are SOA, A, CNAME.
 A record type maps a host name to an IP address.
-While the CNAME record type maps an alias to a FQDN (Fully Qualified Domain Name)
+While the CNAME record type maps an alias to a FQDN (Fully Qualified Domain Name).